-Temporarily restricted net assets at June 30, 2012 consisted of a State Stimulus Fund grant for \$350,000 to help pay for the development costs of its permanent high school facility.
+Temporarily restricted net assets at June 30, 2013 consisted of a State Stimulus Fund grant for \$350,000 to help pay for the development costs of its permanent high school facility.
 The School expended and capitalized \$350,000 during the year ended June 30, 2009 related to this grant.
-At June 30, 2012, these costs are classified as construction-in-progress under property and equipment on the School's statement of financial position.
-Temporarily restricted net assets will be reclassified to unrestricted net assets when the facility is placed into service and as amortization expense is recognized over the life of the leasehold improvements.
+These costs are classified as leasehold improvements under property and equipment on the School's statement of financial position.
+Temporarily restricted net assets are reclassified to unrestricted net assets as amortization expense is recognized over the life of the leasehold improvements.
+During the year ended June 30, 2013, \$8,974 was released from restriction.

-NOTE 9 - SUBSEQUENT EVENT
+NOTE 9 - SUBSEQUENT EVENTS